loopandlearn/news/docs/index.md

 * If you do not have an iPhone 16, you will not notice a difference with these pods
 * If you have an iPhone 16, pay attention to the manufacture date

-The information about these new pods is relevant to all Open-Source Automated Insulin Delivery (OS-AID) apps (`Loop`, `Trio`, `iAPS`) that use iPhones.
-Android uses also report differences, but those are not discussed here.
+The information about these new pods is relevant to all Open Source Automated Insulin Delivery (OS-AID) apps (`Loop`, `Trio`, `iAPS`) that use iPhones.
+Android users also report differences, but those are not discussed here.

 **Before you connect:**